awsdocs/amazon-s3-developer-guide/doc_source/using-with-s3-actions.md

 ## Example — Bucket Subresource Operations<a name="using-with-s3-actions-related-to-bucket-subresources"></a>

-The following user policy grants the `s3:GetBucketAcl` permission on the `examplebucket` bucket to user Dave\.
+The following user policy grants the `s3:GetBucketAcl` permission on the `DOC-EXAMPLE-BUCKET1` bucket to user Dave\.

 ```
 {